 Meeting together we consider the intersection of the politics of listening and the politics of food with provocations from artists Alana Hunt, Elia Nurvista, Keg de Souza and Stephen Loo.
 The collective meal asked that we attend to the politics of listening.
 Remembering that we are vibratory, sounds act on our bodies, on our metabolisms and shapes our sense of being together.
 Melissa Van Drie reminds us that “Food is a meeting place, a performance of transformations” and “there are myriad vibrational filaments set into motion between animals, plants, organic and inorganic materials that permit humans to eat.”
 (Van Drie, 132) These works connect us to the wider earthly metabolisms that we engage with as we imbibe, consume and are even eaten by larger geologies, specific violence and longer time frames that haunt the diners at a table.

-Curated by Madeleine Collie, Marnie Badham & Stephen Loo (Food Art Research Network).
+Curated by Madeleine Collie & Marnie Badham (Food Art Research Network).

 This project takes place online, and across multiple unceded Indigenous Lands.
-Liquid Architecture and Food Art Research Network acknowledge the people of the Kulin Nations as the custodians of the lands on which we work.
-We pay our respects to indigenous Elders, past, present and emerging.
+Food Art Research Network acknowledge the people of the Kulin Nations as the custodians of the lands on which we work.
+We pay our respects to Elders, past, present.